mngr777/libulam/readme.md

 ## Current status

 libulam interpreter can run about 90% of ULAM's `generic/safe` tests.
 A list of skipped tests can be found in [tests/ULAM/driver.cpp](tests/ULAM/driver.cpp#L104).
-Some of these tests are TODO and some are skipped because of changes to he language (see [docs/ulam-diff.md](docs/ulam-diff.md)).
+Some of these tests are TODO and some are skipped because of changes to the language (see [docs/ulam-diff.md](docs/ulam-diff.md)).

 ## Building